How much do you want to see of each layer in Photoshop? Just the right amount, of course!

 Here’s a quick example of a banana applied at different opacity levels.
 As you can see, the banana becomes fainter and more see-through as you lower the opacity.

 Here, I filled in the background with a pattern so you can see how the leaves show through.

-How to Change Opacity
+How to Change Opacity in Photoshop

 Now that you understand what opacity is, let’s look at how to change it.
 It’s super simple.
 Just head over to the Layers panel on the right and select the layer that you want to adjust.

 In the settings above the layers list, you’ll see a box called Opacity with a percentage next to it.
 Click the arrow to the right of the percentage and a slider drops down.

 Click and drag the arrow to slide it up and down to change the opacity of the layer.
 The number gets bigger to the right and the layer becomes more opaque.
 To the left, the number goes down and the layer becomes more transparent.

 You can also choose a value and type it in the box.

 If you want to change the opacity of a brush, you can change it from the top options menu together with the brush settings.